Invisible AI uses computer vision to help (but hopefully not nag) assembly line workers – TechCrunch

 “Assembly” may sound like one of the simpler tests in the manufacturing process, but as anyone who’s ever put together a piece of flat-pack furniture knows, it can be surprisingly (and frustratingly) complex.
 Invisible AI is a startup that aims to monitor people doing assembly tasks using computer vision, helping maintain safety and efficiency — without succumbing to the obvious all-seeing-eye pitfalls.
 A $3.6 million seed round ought to help get them going.

 The company makes self-contained camera-computer units that run highly optimized computer vision algorithms to track the movements of the people they see.
-By comparing those movements with a set of canonical ones (someone performing the task correctly), the system can watch for mistakes or identify other problems in the workflow — missing parts, injuries, and so on.
+By comparing those movements with a set of canonical ones (someone performing the task correctly), the system can watch for mistakes or identify other problems in the workflow — missing parts, injuries and so on.

-Obviously, right at the outset, this sounds the kind of thing that results in a pitiless computer overseer that punishes workers every time they fall below an artificial and constantly rising standard — and Amazon has probably already patented that.
+Obviously, right at the outset, this sounds like the kind of thing that results in a pitiless computer overseer that punishes workers every time they fall below an artificial and constantly rising standard — and Amazon has probably already patented that.
 But co-founder and CEO Eric Danziger was eager to explain that this isn’t the idea at all.

 “The most important parts of this product are for the operators themselves.
 This is skilled labor, and they have a lot of pride in their work,” he said.
 “They’re the ones in the trenches doing the work, and catching and correcting mistakes is a big part of it.”

-“These assembly jobs are pretty athletic and fast paced.
+“These assembly jobs are pretty athletic and fast-paced.
 You have to remember the 15 steps you have to do, then move on to the next one, and that might be a totally different variation.
 The challenge is keeping all that in your head,” he continued.
 “The goal is to be a part of that loop in real time.
 When they’re about to move on to the next piece we can provide a double check and say, ‘Hey, we think you missed step 8.’
 That can save a huge amount of pain.
 It might be as simple as plugging in a cable, but catching it there is huge — if it’s after the vehicle has been assembled, you’d have to tear it down again.”

 This kind of body tracking exists in various forms and for various reasons; Veo Robotics, for instance, uses depth sensors to track an operator and robot’s exact positions to dynamically prevent collisions.